How to Parallel Ski

 Usually, parallel skiing is performed by intermediate or advanced skiers and is a natural evolution from the beginner snowplough.
 Between snowplough and parallel skiing, there is a phase known as “plough parallel” which is a combination of both.

-How to master parallel skiing
+How to parallel ski

 Before progressing to parallel skiing, it’s important to master snowplough turns with your instructor.
 At this stage, it’s necessary to practice varying the turn shapes and skiing longer descents using the snowplough turn to steer the skis — while maintaining a focus on good posture and body management.